bahmutov/cypress-examples/docs/commands/querying.md

 })
 ```

-Tip: you can extract multiple values and create assertions using [cypress-should-really](https://github.com/bahmutov/cypress-should-really) helpers.
+**Tip:** you can extract multiple values and create assertions using [cypress-should-really](https://github.com/bahmutov/cypress-should-really) or [cypress-map](https://github.com/bahmutov/cypress-map) helpers.

 <!-- fiddle-end -->